clarmso/clarmso.github.io/_posts/2025/2025-09-15-software-laptop.md

 For [web compatibility](https://webcompat.com/) issues, I keep Chrome/Chromium and Safari around for comparison.

-## iOS Development: Xcode, command line tools and simulators
+## iOS Development: Xcode, command line tools, and simulators

 [Xcode](https://developer.apple.com/xcode/) is the official iOS development tool.
 I use iOS command line tools like `xcodebuild` and `xcrun` daily, both locally and in CI/CD.